mlk/r-programming-assignment/README.md

 The required packages will be installed if required by the script.
 While it was developed using RStudio it will run happily in the R Console.

+It has been tested on Microsoft Windows 7 and Microsoft Window 8.1.

 Execution
 ---------
 To execute the application simply set the working directory to where `run_analysis.R` is checked out and execute `source("run_analysis.R")`.
 While the requirements  specify that "the Samsung data is in your working directory", this script assumes that it is in the `./data` directory¹.
 This script will download and unzip the data should it not exist.